vimsh/mafscaling/README.md

-A small ECU log files based utility to help tuning for Subaru owners.
+A small utility for processing ECU log files to help tuning for Subaru owners (some tools will work fo rother cars)

+Sorry for the confusing name, it started as mafscaler but then evolved into a bit more than that.

+Currently these tools are implemented:

 MAF CL/OL Scaling

 MAF Rescaling

-Load Compensation
+Load Compensation / Injector Pulse Width Compensation

 IAT Compensation